ndaneil/crowdedness-monitor/README.md

 ### AVR-IoT Cellular Mini Arduino code

-To set up Arduino ide for the board, please follow the steps outlined on Microchip's website: [https://iot.microchip.com/docs/arduino/introduction/devenv](https://iot.microchip.com/docs/arduino/introduction/devenv).
+To set up Arduino IDE for the board, please follow the steps outlined on Microchip's website: [https://iot.microchip.com/docs/arduino/introduction/devenv](https://iot.microchip.com/docs/arduino/introduction/devenv).

 Since we will be using HTTPS to communicate with InfluxDB, the root certificate for Let's Encrypt needs to be loaded to the board.
 For that, flash the Provision sketch ([https://github.com/microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/blob/main/examples/provision/provision.ino](https://github.com/microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/blob/main/examples/provision/provision.ino)) to the board and then select HTTP provisioning, then TLS 1.3 and finally opt to upload a custom CA certificate: